Create a Free Account

 FAQs

-Georgia state law doesn’t require you to have an operating agreement.
-However, Georgia state policy gives “maximum effect” to freedom of contract, so a strong operating agreement can give you a lot of power to better control your LLC in this state.
+Georgia state law doesn’t require you to have an operating agreement, but it does give “maximum effect” to freedom of contract, so a strong operating agreement can give you a lot of control over your LLC in this state.

 Nope, you do not need to file your operating agreement with the Georgia Secretary of State.
 The operating agreement is an internal document for you to keep on record.